lutrinos/lutrinos.github.io/docs/index.md

 My name is Nathan, and I am currently a high school student.
 I enjoy coding, reading, playing basketball or doing something related with maths and physic.

-Besides this short presentation, I use this website to list some of the projects I made, what I am currently involved, and nothing much more...
+Besides this short presentation, I use this website to list some of the projects I made, and am currently involved in.

 !!! info Note
 The order of the projects doesn't really matter.
 As a general rule, the most recent are placed first.